uwpce-Dgbjccd05/IntroToProg-Python-Mod07/README.md

 If you have some suspicious code that may raise an exception, you can defend your program by placing the suspicious code in a try: block.
 After the try: block, include an except: statement, followed by a block of code which handles the problem as elegantly as possible.
 I chose this site because it has a list of standard exceptions.
 (External Reference: https://www.tutorialspoint.com/python/python_exceptions.htm).

 #### Pickling
+Python pickle module is used for serializing and de-serializing python object structures.
+The process to converts any kind of python objects (list, dict, etc.) into byte streams (0s and 1s) is called pickling or serialization or flattening or marshalling.
+We can converts the byte stream (generated through pickling) back into python objects by a process called as unpickling.
+(External Reference: https://www.tutorialspoint.com/python-pickling).